Virtual Workspaces

 Overview

-In the image below, you can see an example of how you can segregate data using Virtual Workspaces.
-By creating separate Virtual Workspaces for each brand, you can restrict specific user groups from accessing information that is not relevant to them.
+In the following image, you can see an example of how you can segregate data by brand using virtual workspaces.
+By creating separate virtual workspaces for each brand, you can restrict specific user groups from accessing information that is not relevant to them.

-In the example below, the decision was made to create Virtual Workspaces based on the concept of departments.
-Signing into LeanIX as a user assigned to "Finance", I see a tailored view of only those Business Capabilities, Applications, etc., that are assigned to Finance.
-In addition, this continues within Reporting, where I automatically (without the use of filters), see only those Fact Sheets assigned to Finance.
+In the example below, the decision was made to create virtual workspaces based on the concept of departments.
+Signing into SAP LeanIX as a user assigned to "Finance", I see a tailored view of only those Business Capabilities, Applications, etc., that are assigned to Finance.
+In addition, this continues within Reporting, where I automatically (without the use of filters), see only those fact sheets assigned to Finance.

 Creating an Access Control List